 In cases where the University of Arizona CITI human subjects training program will not be used, the University of Arizona investigator must submit, as part of the application materials, a description of how they will train the research team.
 This training is limited to investigators.
 This training plan should include, at a minimum, the following information:

-Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the Verification of Human Subjects Training form (F107) and have current CITI training before they may conduct any activities related to the human research.
+Senior/Key personnel, “the PI and other individuals who contribute to the scientific development or execution of a project in a substantive, measurable way, whether or not they receive salaries or compensation (…)," as defined by the National Institutes of Health, must be included on the List of Research Personnel form (found on the HSPP Forms page) and have current CITI training before they may conduct any activities related to the human research.

-The HSPP requires that the Verification of Human Subjects Training Form also include information on:
+The HSPP requires that the List of Research Personnel Form also include information on: